-1. Introduction and background
+1 Introduction and background

-360° video as a form of immersive experience became popular following the release of low-cost VR headsets for consumer purposes that support a wider field of viewing range and stereoscopic display.
-HMDs allow users through head movement to choose their own field and direction of view (FoV) simulating a realworld viewing experience.
-Ferrari & Medici (2017) have affirmed the benefits of the use of HMDs for communicating cultural information in VR.
+Three hundred sixty-degree (360°) video as a form of immersive experience became popular following the release of low-cost VR headsets for consumer purposes that support a wider field of viewing range and stereoscopic display.
+HMDs allow users through head movement to choose their own field and direction of view (FoV) simulating a real-world viewing experience.
+Ferrari & Medici [16] have affirmed the benefits of the use of HMDs for communicating cultural information in VR.